lofar-astron/factor/docs/source/parset.rst

         Use baseline-dependent averaging in WSClean (default = ``True``).
 If enabled, this option can dramatically speed up imaging with WSClean.

+    selfcal_multiscale_scales_pixel
+        List of scales in pixels to use when multiscale clean is activated during self calibration (default = auto).
+Note that multiscale clean is activated for a direction only when the calibrator is determined to be larger than 4 arcmin or :term:`mscale_selfcal_do` is set for the direction in the directions file

+    facet_multiscale_scales_pixel
+        List of scales in pixels to use when multiscale clean is activated during facet imaging (default = auto).
+Note that multiscale clean is activated for a direction only when a source in the facet is determined to be larger than 4 arcmin, the facet contains the target (specified with the :term:`target_ra`, :term:`target_dec`, and
+        :term:`target_radius_arcmin` parameters), or
+        :term:`mscale_facet_do` is set for the direction in the directions file

     selfcal_cellsize_arcsec
         Self calibration pixel size in arcsec (default = 1.5).